 What if you want more coverage than that?

 Some individuals choose to purchase full coverage car insurance to make sure they receive protection on all fronts, from at-fault accidents to natural disasters.
 Even though more insurance coverage costs more money, the repair costs are exponentially lower if anything goes wrong.
-Having comprehensive insurance as well as collision insurance is the best way to ensure you have adequate coverage.
+Having comprehensive and collision insurance is the best way to ensure you have adequate coverage.

 Let’s use a scenario to put it into perspective.
 You’re driving down the highway at night when a deer darts into the road, striking your vehicle.
-If you have comprehensive insurance, which covers many incidents that are out of a driver’s control, you’ll have to pay the cost of your deductible and your insurance company will take care of the rest.
-If you don’t have it, you’ll need to pay for a majority of the repairs out of pocket.
+You can make a comprehensive insurance claim for the damage.
+If you don’t have it, you’ll need to pay for your repairs out of pocket.

 Or perhaps you’re backing out of a parking spot and forget to check your blind spot before swiping a vehicle.
-If you have collision insurance, you’ll need to pay the cost of your deductible, while your insurance company will cover the repairs on your car and the other vehicle.
-If you don’t have collision insurance, however, you’ll need to pay for some of these costs on your own.
-While some states’ minimum requirements include policies that cover the other driver’s injuries and property damage, others do not.
-This means you may be responsible for paying for your vehicle’s damage, the other driver’s vehicle, and injuries that occur as a result of the accident.
-These costs can be astronomical.
+If you have collision insurance, it will pay for your own car repairs, while your liability insurance will cover the repairs the other vehicle.
+If you don’t have collision insurance, you’ll need to pay for your own repairs.

-Comprehensive insurance particularly appeals to people living in areas in which natural disasters and crimes are common.
-Residents of earthquake-prone California may want to purchase comprehensive insurance to make sure their vehicle is covered if an earthquake damages their car, either directly or if a resulting falling object causes harm to the vehicle.
-In addition, people living in cities may want to purchase comprehensive insurance in case a theft or break-in occurs; this is even more prevalent in individuals who have street parking in the city, as cars parked in garages are generally safer.
+Comprehensive insurance particularly appeals to people living in areas in which natural disasters and car thefts are common.
+Residents of earthquake-prone California may want to purchase comprehensive insurance to make sure their vehicle is covered if an earthquake damages their car.
+In addition, people living in cities may want to purchase comprehensive insurance in case a theft or break-in occurs.